We’ve been doing a lot of zero waste listing lately…

 Across the whole natural product line, they’re palm oil free, vegan, natural and cruelty free.
 The company as a whole is certified climate neutral.

 A certified B-Corp they donate either 2% of yearly revenue or 20% of profit (whichever is higher) to charity.
 While charitable actions aren’t a requirement on our list, they sure do help!

 About Dirt Hippie Cosmetics

 Dirty Hippie finds a place on many of our product lists because they make not only great products, but consistently great zero waste beauty products across a huge range from make-up to haircare to skincare and more.

 Everything they handmake is cruelty-free, vegan, and organic.
 Plus since everything is packaged in compostable recycled cardboard tubes or reusable tin and glass (with safely biodegrading vegetable ink labels), they are totally zero waste.

 Not only is their product line zero waste, but the company itself is based in Bywong, Australia, a zero waste community.
 This allows them to make the most of nature’s resources, such as by using collected rainwater and operating from a totally solar powered HQ.

 They even grow and source most ingredients locally.
 The few they must source external are done through Fair Trade channels.

-Unfortunately, their supplier of Olive and Coconut oils (Cetearyl and Sorbitan olivates on ingredient lists) no longer guarantees them to be palm oil free.
-While Dirty Hippie is in the process of moving to a 100% Palm Oil Free alternative supplier it sums something to be aware of when reading product ingredients for the time being.
+Unfortunately, their supplier of Olive and Coconut oils (Cetearyl and Sorbitan olivates on ingredient lists) no longer guarantees they are palm oil free.
+While Dirty Hippie is in the process of moving to a 100% Palm Oil Free alternative supplier it’s something to be aware of when reading product ingredients.